BernardasJuzumas/spiketech_assignment/README.md

 #### Testing database, quick benchmark

 To be very honest writing proper tests is simply not in the cards time-wise.
-I test all functionality manually [HERE](sample-sql/widgets-tests.sql), seems to work.
+I tested all functionality manually [HERE](sample-sql/widgets-tests.sql), and it works.

 I wrote helper function [generate_random_widget](sample-sql/widgets-function-generate_random_widget.sql) and a query [to generate test data](sample-sql/widgets-generate-widgets.sql) to populate test data.
 Takes nearly 40 minutes to complete on my old m1 air which is a good sign, as 10mil transactions (every of which performs multiple scans on both tables/indexes) per 600 second = 4k+ transactions/s.
-Without optimizations or sufficient RAM to boot.
+Without optimizations or sufficient CPU/RAM to boot.
 On the other hand the script does not consider multiple managed connections, which may become a bottleneck if not handled with care.

-(Note: in [test data generation script](sample-sql/widgets-generate-widgets.sql)) I also provide a potentially faster approach to  generate test data (commented), that is using parallelization where the query is explicitly set to supress any messages and but this approach does not simmulate immediate database commits.
+(Note: in [test data generation script](sample-sql/widgets-generate-widgets.sql)) I also provide a (much) faster approach to  generate test data (commented, takes ~4-5 mins), that is using parallelization and the query is explicitly set to supress any messages, but this approach does not simmulate immediate database commits.

 Lastly [a query to check our table index size](sample-sql/widgets-generate-widgets.sql)) helps to determine the optimal memory resources to conveniently accomodate inxes in system RAM.